Geometric Emergence of Spacetime Scales

 P

-from the exact Ryu-Takayanagi relation on the hexagonal boundary [7, 8]; (4) exact Lorentz
+, from the Ryu-Takayanagi relation on the hexagonal

 tum decoherence threshold at m